ltsuda/playwright-study/README.md

 ## System Under Test

-The website used in this repository is e-commerce sample from [SauceLabs Demo](https://www.saucedemo.com/) but running locally using [Sample-app-web](https://github.com/ltsuda/sample-app-web) that is a fork from the original code
+The website used in this repository is e-commerce sample from [SauceLabs Demo](https://www.saucedemo.com/) but running locally, using [Sample-app-web](https://github.com/ltsuda/sample-app-web) that is a fork from the original code

 ## Installation and execution